6 skills you need to learn to become a digital marketing specialist

 Let’s turn to the six core skills you need for a career in digital marketing.

-#1: Learn the basic psychological principles of persuasion and decision making
+#1: A digital marketing specialist needs to know the basic psychological principles of persuasion and decision making

 As a digital marketing specialist it is your job to make people do certain things: fill in a registration form, like a facebook post, share a blog article, open an email or click the buy button in an online shop.
 All of these actions are based on psychological principles.
 Most of it happens subconsciously.
 So it is a good idea to learn a little bit about the weird and winding paths in our brains.